-Save the Date!!!
-The 2020 Central Wisconsin Book Festival is coming the last weekend in September!
+The 2020 Central Wisconsin Book Festival will happen the last weekend in September!

-The Marathon County Public Library, on behalf of all its partners, is happy to share that the Central Wisconsin Book Festival returns to the Wausau area for its fourth year.
-This year's festival will take place Friday, Sept.
+The Marathon County Public Library, on behalf of all its partners, is happy to share that the Central Wisconsin Book Festival will return to the Wausau area for its fourth year.
+This year's festival takes place Friday, Sept.
 25 through Sunday, Sept.
 27. (We may add another day or two, or three, if we have a chance to bring in authors unable to participate during the weekend.)

 Our festival committee is busy tracking down another great variety of authors and other writers to share their time, talents and words with literature lovers in the central Wisconsin area.
 While we don't have specific dates and times to share just yet, we are happy to share a few authors who've already said they are willing and able to join us, including: